7 Jul 2017

 "In general terms, I start by highlighting relevant keywords from the brief and doing research on them.
-Most of the time I’ll have specific references in the back of my head that I think resonate with this project, so I dive into my pinterest boards and study how I could build from there.
-Having references that I like saved into pinterest saves me from diving aimlessly into vimeo or other sites looking for some abstract inspiration - whenever I’m watching videos online I will pin the ones that I think are relevant to my style, or have a particular technique or effect that I think I will use.
+Most of the time I’ll have specific references in the back of my head that I think to resonate with this project, so I dive into my Pinterest boards and study how I could build from there.
+Having references that I like saved into Pinterest saves me from diving aimlessly into Vimeo or other sites looking for some abstract inspiration - whenever I’m watching videos online I will pin the ones that I think are relevant to my style, or have a particular technique or effect that I think I will use.
 I also pin photos of interesting composition or illustrations for their pallets.
 I do sketches, but I will be aiming to deliver style frames and a storyboard, which I have found are the best resources to convey your idea.
 I think it’s also important that the majority of the content that gets to the client is authored by you and not tons of references by other people.
 The style frames will be made in illustrator and/or photoshop and will be ready to import into after effects, separating different assets in layers, characters by body parts with textures and shading separate.
 All layers named.

-I have a project template for after effects with predetermined folders to organise the different assets and subcomps.
+I have a project template for after effects with predetermined folders to organize the different assets and subcomps.
 I work a lot with DUIK but for a lot more than character animation, the function of attaching a puppet tool pin to a bone with just a click is extremely useful.
 I start working on an animatic that I can show the client and then work from that, cleaning and perfecting animation.
-I find it very helpful to create 3D simulations or event 2D ones when doing frame by frame animation, since it’s still a bit hard for me to nail the timing and spacing of things."
+I find it very helpful to create 3D simulations or event 2D ones when doing a frame by frame animation since it’s still a bit hard for me to nail the timing and spacing of things."

 Position: Motion Graphics Artist

-"I always start a new project with understanding of kind of work i'm going to do.
+"I always start a new project with an understanding of the kind of work I'm going to do.
 I love to animate and work with illustrators.
 I can draw too, but I know people who make it a lot better.
 I’m pretty sure that good script and illustration is a main part of success.
-So if I have a chance to work with good illustrator I’d better do it :) If I make an illustration on my own, I always start the project with sketches.
+So if I have a chance to work with a good illustrator I’d better do it :) If I make an illustration on my own, I always start the project with sketches.
 This is a very important step to understand composition, make points in illustration and underline main paths in animation.
 Often I make two versions of sketches: for me and for the client.